Hadoop-bigdata/Hadoop/Hadoop-Test.md

 Follow the step in Hadoop-Install

-4. Download Test Data
+4.Download Test Data

 Before doing any steps list belowed, make sure we are in the master container in Docker.

 4.1 Download the Data File from Internet

         #cd ~
         //command go back to the home directory